-Reducibility among promise problems.
 The notion of a Cook-reduction extend naturally to promise problems, when postulating that a query that violates the promise (of the problem at the target of the reduction) may be answered arbitrarily.
 That is, the oracle machine should solve the original problem no matter how queries that violate the promise are answered.
 The latter requirement is consistent with the conceptual meaning of reductions and promise problems.
 Recall that reductions captures procedures that make subroutine calls to an arbitrary procedure that solves the reduced problem.
 But, in the case of promise problems, such a solver may behave arbitrarily on instances that violate the promise.
-We stress that the main property of a reduction is preserved (see Exercise 2.35): if the promise problem $\Pi$ is Cook-reducible to a promise problem that is solvable in polynomial-time, then $\Pi$ is solvable in polynomial-time.
+We stress that the main property of a reduction is preserved (see Exercise 5.1): if the promise problem $\Pi$ is Cook-reducible to a promise problem that is solvable in polynomial-time, then $\Pi$ is solvable in polynomial-time.

-We warn that the extension of a complexity class to promise problems does not necessarily inherit the "structural" properties of the standard class.
-For example, in contrast to Theorem 2.35, there exists promise problems in $\mathcal{NP} \cap co\mathcal{NP}$ such that every set in $\mathcal{NP}$ can be Cook-reduced to them: see Exercise 2.36.
-Needless to say, $\mathcal{NP} = co\mathcal{NP}$ does not seem to follow from Exercise 2.36.
-See further discussion at the end of §2.4.1.2.
+Caveat: The extension of a complexity class to promise problems does not necessarily inherit the "structural" properties of the standard class.
+For example, in contrast to Theorem 5.7, there exists promise problems in $\mathcal{NP} \cap co\mathcal{NP}$ such that every set in $\mathcal{NP}$ can be Cook-reduced to them: see Exercise 5.2.
+Needless to say, $\mathcal{NP} = co\mathcal{NP}$ does not seem to follow from Exercise 5.2.
+See further discussion at the end of Sec.
+5.1.2.

-2.4.1.2 Applications
+5.1.2 Applications

 The following discussion refers both to the decision and search versions of promise problems.
-Recall that promise problems offer the most direct way of formulating natural computational problems (e.g., when referring to computational problems regarding graphs, the promise mandates that the input is a graph).
+Recall that promise problems offer the most direct way of formulating natural computational problems.
+Indeed, this is a major application of the notion of promise problems (although this application usually goes unnoticed).
+Formally, the presentation of natural computational problems refers (usually implicitly) to some natural format, and the notion of a promise problem allows us to discard inputs that do not adhere to this format (and focus on those that do adhere to it).
+For example, when referring to computational problems regarding graphs, the promise mandates that the input is a graph (or rather a standard representation of some graph).

+Restricting a computational problem.
 In addition to the foregoing application of promise problems, we mention their use in formulating the natural notion of a restriction of a computational problem to a subset of the instances.
 Specifically, such a restriction means that the promise set of the restricted problem is a subset of the promise set of the unrestricted problem.